 Staff may only take information offsite when authorised to do so, and only when it is necessary and required in order to fulfil their role.
-Any personal data should be stored in the School owned and managed Google Drive.
+Any data should be stored in the School owned and managed Google Drive and not downloaded to any device not owned and managed by the school.

-Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of IT must be immediately reported to the Head of IT and the School's Privacy Officer.
+Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of IT must be immediately reported to the Headteacher, the Bursar and the IT Manager.